What is leprosy?

-Leprosy is deeply interwoven with our world’s history.
+Leprosy rarely affects people in modern Australia, but it’s deeply interwoven with our world’s history.
 It’s been uncovered in skeletons over 4000 years old, and recorded in ancient texts that date back to 600 BCE.
-Research suggests that the pathogen responsible evolved in the Late Pleistocene era—more than 10,000 years ago.
+Research suggests that the bacterium responsible evolved in the Late Pleistocene era—more than 10,000 years ago.

 The discovery of a bacterial cause was a major departure from the belief that leprosy was a hereditary disease, a punishment from God or a result of miasma (the prevailing belief prior to germ-theory—that disease was a result of poisonous or rotten organic matter in bad air).
 Some of these beliefs persist today.
 They cause a lot of problems for people affected by leprosy.